Published in the December 13, 2017, edition of the Lyons Recorder.

 COMMENTARY: What’s the future of affordable housing in Lyons?

 Home sharing program creates low-cost rentals in Larimer County

 by Amy Reinholds

-The Town of Lyons lost about 76-94 flood-destroyed homes.
-To get an accurate number of housing stock lost in the September 2013 flood, there are two ways to count.
-First, according to counts of Town of Lyons water taps/customer accounts, 94 customer accounts were lost after the flood (taking into account the 32 homes in Riverbend Mobile Home Park that were originally part of one water tap).
+Homesharing programs run by nonprofits could be one piece in the puzzle that helps the Lyons community with a need for affordable rentals after Lyons lost about 76 to 94 flood-destroyed homes in the September 2013 flood.
+To get an accurate number of housing stock lost, there are two ways to count.
+First, according to counts of Town of Lyons water taps/customer accounts, 94 customer accounts were lost after the flood (including the 32 homes in Riverbend Mobile Home Park that were originally part of one water tap).
 However, some of those customer accounts were on Apple Valley Road (not in town limits), and some lots in town have more than one water tap/customer account.
 A second way to count is the number of flood-damaged homes in the Town of Lyons lost to both the federal buyout programs and to the changed use of the Riverbend Mobile Home Park property to an event venue (rezoned for commercial use), which totals 76 lost residential units.
 Federal buyouts totaled 44 units – including all residential units in the Foothills Mobile Home Park – and there were also 32 families who lost homes in the Riverbend Mobile Home Park, which was rezoned as a commercial wedding and lodging venue after the flood.